© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Caer Dynnaf hillfort is a scheduled monument protected by Cadw under reference GM100.
 View the official record →

-Caer Dynnaf is a prehistoric hillfort located in Wales and registered with Cadw under the scheduled ancient monument reference GM100.
+Caer Dynnaf is a prehistoric hillfort located in Wales and designated as a scheduled ancient monument under Cadw (SAM GM100).
 It is designated a Scheduled Ancient Monument by Cadw under reference GM100.

 Caer Dynnaf hillfort dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Caer Dynnaf hillfort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM100.